neo-fetch/nvidia-modulus-airfoil-optimisation/README.md

 ## About <a name = "about"></a>

 This project uses the flat plate scenario where a flow incidents the flat plate at an angle.
 Instead of the traditional Navier stokes provided by the modulus libraries, we use our own implementation of navier stokes.

+More on this [here](https://ieeexplore.ieee.org/document/9003058).
+Please refer to section `III.
+NUMERICAL MODEL OF FLUID DYNAMICS` of the paper.
 ```
      +---------+
     /|/     \|/|